Pornography in Germany

+Germany was the world's second-largest consumer market for pornography behind the United States in 2007.
+In 2013, according to Similarweb, 12.5% of all website visits in Germany were to pornographic sites, the highest rate in the world.

+Regulation

 Pornography has been legal in Germany since 1975.
 Exceptions to this include pornographic content depicting violent acts or sexual acts with animals, the distribution of which is prohibited, as well as child pornographic content, the distribution and possession of which is prohibited when depicting real children, but legal when it is immediately apparent that the content is purely of fictional nature in cases of mere possession.
 German law distinguishes between child and youth pornographic content, whereby the latter, which concerns persons over the age of 14, is punished less severely, with the mere possession of youth pornographic content being legal when it is produced exclusively for personal use with the consent of the persons depicted.

+Germany has relatively liberal laws and cultural attitudes concerning softcore pornography, which may even be broadcast on TV at night.

 Selling or distributing pornography to minors is a criminal offense.
 Shops and websites that offer pornography must carry out age verification.
 For example, Aylo's age-verification software AgeID is used to verify the ages of users of pornographic Internet websites and has been in use in Germany since 2015.
+Violators of the law can face fines up to 500,000€.

 The German Edathy affair of 2013/14 following the neglected cooperation of Federal Criminal Police within the Canadian child pornography uncoverings gave way for new legislation procedures in parliament to define the status of either posing or exhibitive pictures of minors.
 New laws were still in parliamentary debating as lately as 19 December 2014.

-Modern German pornography is generally similar to the American "glamour" pornography though often tailored primarily for the German market.
-In contrast, several German labels focus on a more "home-made" amateur flair, often focusing on intense hardcore themes such as gang bangs, bukkake, scat and urine fetishism; most notably 'German Goo Girls' and other series by John Thompson Productions.